mistersingh179/sidekik/notes/step8.md

 ## feedback form austin

 > put last used function on top
-> preserve values
+> preserve values 🚧
 > show contract address on top
-> re-run a tx
+> re-run a tx 🚧

 ## more feedback from slivertongue

-> when i switch out between contracts the inputs of the contract im switching out of disappear, would be great to keep them
+> when I switch out between contracts the inputs of the contract im switching out of disappear  🚧
-> would be great to split the screen so i dont have to tab in and out
+> would be great to split the screen so i don't have to tab in and out

 ## more bugs from chillipaneer

-> yeah. those buttons are working with chrome, but not with Brave, even with shields down.
+> yeah. those buttons are working with chrome, but not with Brave, even with shields down. ✅
-> They're both constantly polling localhost:8545 even when metamask connected and RPC URL option is disabled
+> They're both constantly polling localhost:8545 even when metamask connected and RPC URL option is disabled ✅
-> have pinged you on twitter

 ## Extra feature request from silvertongue:

-- I end up copy pasting a lot of the same variables when I am testing, so it would be great to have a way to 1. have variables ready in the drop down for certain parameters or 2. have them directly rendered into the input field so I don't have to go for a copy / paste of 10 arguments every time it reloads
+- I end up copy pasting a lot of the same variables when I am testing, so it would be great to have a way to
-  LMK if all that is clear.
+- 1. have variables ready in the drop down for certain parameters or
+- 2. have them directly rendered into the input field
+- so I don't have to go for a copy / paste of 10 arguments every time it reloads

 ## documentation